Byskov-Soft/fifo-calc-rates/README.md

 A simple commandline tool for creating JSON files containing currencey rates for every day in a year (or until the current day in the current year).

-This tool is part of the `fifo-calc` crypto suite, which consists of the following tools.
+`fifo-calc-rates` is part of the `fifo-calc` crypto suite, which consists of the following tools.

 | tool                  | description                                                                                                      |
 | --------------------- | ---------------------------------------------------------------------------------------------------------------- |